sushil2601/javaScript_practise/REACT.md

 Q. Explain the concept of lazy loading in React.
 Ans:-
-    Lazy loading in React is a technique used to optimize performance by loading components or resources only when they are needed.
+    Lazy loading in React is a technique used to optimize performance by loading components only when they are needed.
 Instead of loading all components upfront, you can dynamically import them using the React.lazy function and render them when required.
 This helps reduce the initial bundle size and improves the loading speed of your application.

 Q. What is the role of Lazy and Suspense methods in React?
 Ans :-